toybreaker/rokma/_posts/portfolio/photography/2018-12-25-art-as-a-selfie-background.md

 - 09.jpg
 - 10.jpg
 ---
+A reflection on the meaning and practical significance of art pieces in Bali, Indonesia.
 Published on non-profit magazine [Fumes](https://fumes.junglestar.org/photo-journalism/art-is-a-selfie-background/).